yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/dml_insert.md

 Specify which arbiter index to use to match rows for `ON CONFLICT`.
-It either checks a unique index, or specify a constraint explicitly.
+`ON CONFLICT` either checks a unique index, or specifies a constraint explicitly.
 When using `ON CONFLICT DO UPDATE`, the `conflict_target` is required.
 When using `ON CONFLICT DO NOTHING`, the `conflict_target` is optional.
 If omitted, it will conflict using all usable constraints and unique indexes of the table.